 The features mentioned above are only some of the additional features, and enterprise search solutions might also include advanced security measures, integrations with third-party systems, customization options, analytics and reporting, and many other features.

-Unless you are willing to spend a huge amount of money, not to mention time and effort, you will always lag behind the specialized tools that have gone through the process of refinement, especially in terms of user experience.
+Unless you are willing to spend a huge amount of money, not to mention setup time and effort, you will always lag behind the specialized tools that have gone through the process of refinement, especially in terms of user experience.

 Should You Still Consider In-House Enterprise Search?